multi-miked-messes

 No live concert I have ever attended sounds anything like this record.

 Instead it’s the actual creation of a unique orchestral sound, with unique staging of its own design.
-Lots of microphones were used, which cause instruments and sometimes whole sections of the orchestra to appear in places and take up spaces they could not possibly occupy in reality.
+Lots of microphones were used, which cause instruments and sometimes whole sections of the orchestra to appear in places and take up spaces they could not possibly occupy in the real world.

 If you have a good-sized listening room and your stereo images well, with realistic three-dimensional staging and depth, you will have no trouble hearing what we are talking about with any pressing of the album.